anoma/namada/CONTRIBUTING.md

 - `testing`
 - `SDK`

-To add a change log entry using `unclog`, you can fill in the following command (prefer to use the issue number, for which the `--pull-request` argument may be omitted):
+To add a change log entry using `unclog`, you can use in the following command (prefer to use the issue number, for which the `--pull-request` argument may be omitted):

 ```shell
 unclog add \